-Since 2015 countries have applied to new rules for e-commerce and transborder trade, those who trade online are obligated to pay VAT in the country of the buyer.
+Since 2015, countries have applied new rules for e-commerce and transborder trade, and those who trade online are obligated to pay VAT in the country of the buyer.
 You might want to know if and how the new rules apply to you.

 Who is affected